hiroppy/sweetpack/README.md

 $ npx sweetpack <command> <options>
 ```

-Recommend to write to package.json as tasks.
+Recommend to write to package.json as a task.

 ```json
 {